marsbroshok/mlops-labs/lab-14-tfx-caip-e2e/README.md

 gcloud builds submit --timeout 15m --tag ${IMAGE_URI} .
 ```

-The pipeline's DSL retrieves the environmental settings, like the *Project ID* of the GCP project and the *GCP region* to be used by **AI Platform Training**, from the environment variables.
+The pipeline's DSL retrieves the settings controlling how the pipeline is compiled from the environment variables.
 You need to set these variables before you can compile the pipeline.

-Next, set the required environment variables.

 ```
 export PIPELINE_NAME=online_news_model_training'
 export GCP_REGION=us-central1
-export PIPELINE_IMAGE=$IMAGE_URI
 ```

 Finally, compile the pipeline using  **TFX CLI**: